owl4ce/dotfiles/README.md

 [Dream Theater](https://en.wikipedia.org/wiki/Dream_Theater)),
 a reflection of unhappiness and suffering.
 In contrast, natural scenery, a reflection of inner satisfaction.
-Now since the pre-release [version 4](https://github.com/owl4ce/dotfiles/releases/tag/ng) has adopted the same [color scheme](./EXTRA_JOYFUL/.config/inkscape/palettes/Joyful-Desktop.gpl) from the previous release.
+Now since the pre-release [version 4](https://github.com/owl4ce/dotfiles/releases/tag/ng) has adopted the same theme and [color scheme](./EXTRA_JOYFUL/.config/inkscape/palettes/Joyful-Desktop.gpl) from the previous release.

 <pre align="center">
 <a href="#maple_leaf--the-philosophy">